 Pigeon Forge and Sevierville are easily accessible from Gatlinburg, which only adds to the variety of things to do and places to visit in Gatlinburg.

-We’ve put together a collection of the best things to do in Gatlinburg, Tennessee.
-Keep reading for some of the top tourist attractions in Gatlinburg to add to your east Tennessee itinerary.
+We’ve compiled a collection of the best things to do in Gatlinburg, Tennessee.
+Keep reading for some of the top tourist attractions in Gatlinburg to add to your East Tennessee itinerary.